sidd-phoenix/Canteen-X/Documentation.md

-  "price": Number,            // Price of the item "isAvailable": Boolean,     // True if the item is available, false if disabled "category": String,         // Optional: Category of the item (e.g., "Drinks", "Snacks") "assignedCounter": ObjectId,  // Reference to the order taker who serves this item "createdAt": Date,          // Item creation timestamp "updatedAt": Date           // Last updated timestamp }
+  "price": Number,            // Price of the item "isAvailable": Boolean,     // True if the item is available, false if disabled "category": String,         // Optional: Category of the item (e.g., "Drinks", "Snacks") "assignedCounter": Number,  // Reference to the order taker who serves this item "createdAt": Date,          // Item creation timestamp "updatedAt": Date           // Last updated timestamp }